Recycling is NOT The Answer

 Standard products: Think all vinyl products.
 Shower curtains, medical bags, medical tubing, shrink wrap, children’s toys, binders, school supplies, plastic furniture, garden hoses, vinyl clothing and outerwear, wire and cable insulation, vinyl records, carpet backing, flooring, credit cards, clamshell packaging, plumbing pipes, vinyl siding, window frames, fences, decking, other construction materials.

 Chemical content: PVC is known as the poison plastic because it leaches toxins for its entire life cycle and should be avoided whenever possible.
-Vinyl is manufactured by polymerizing a chemical called vinyl chloride.
+Vinyl is manufactured by polymerizing a chemical called vinyl chloride, which causes impairment of the central nervous system and is a known human carcinogen (mainly liver cancer).
 It can contain up to 55% additives, mainly phthalates.
 The chemicals it may release during its lifetime include cancer-causing dioxins, endocrine-disrupting phthalates, bisphenol A (BPA), lead, mercury, cadmium, and other heavy metals.
 “The problem with PVC is that its base monomer building block is vinyl chloride, which is highly toxic and unstable, thus requiring lots of additives to calm it down and make it usable.
-But even in its final ‘stabilized’ form, PVC is not very stable.”10 The additives leach out and you can inhale and ingest them.
+But even in its final ‘stabilized’ form, PVC is not very stable.”19 The additives leach out and you can inhale and ingest them.

 White PVC pipes stacked at a manufacturer or store.